 The bond rates were just not high enough for retirement funds to stay solvent; pension funds had to take on riskier investments.

 The fault of the ever-increasing pension cost is a result outside of pension funds.
 The real problem resides in the rate of inflation and increasing life expectancy.

 When inflation rises, the cost of living increases as well.
-Inflation causes pensions to be obsolete unless pensions returns are higher than inflation.
+Inflation causes pensions to become obsolete unless pensions returns are higher than inflation.
 Otherwise, why pay into a retirement plan that is decreasing in value?

-I ask, would you put money into a bank long for 10-20 years if they were offering you a 2% return, but the rate of inflation was 4%?
+I ask, would you put money into a bank for 10-20 years if they were offering you a 2% return, but the rate of inflation was 4%?
 Of course not,